k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Cannot be defined on a split Stage.

 (**Solution 13.
-C: There are two approaches for handling transactions during an iteration, closing the transaction and performing a commit on each iteration or after the loop ends.**).
+C: There are two approaches for handling transactions during an iteration, closing the transaction and performing a commit on each iteration or after the loop ends**).